 prescriptions, early refills, multiple provider episodes, potential drug interactions and other indicators that may indicate overdose risk, or controlled substance abuse or diversion.
-1.2 Evaluate existing patient dashboard tools and tools and capabilities, and determine whether they can be implemented into the current KASPER system or as part of the KASPER modernization project.
+1.2 Evaluate existing patient dashboard tools and capabilities, and determine whether they can be implemented into the current KASPER system or as part of the KASPER modernization project.
 Responsibility: OIG and OATS.
-Target completion: 12/2019 Master Patient Index / Id ' Identity Management Enhance the master patient index (or master data management service, etc.) in support of SUD care delivery.
+Target completion: 12/2019 Master Patient Index / Identity Management While KASPER and KHIE are not current integrated, KHIE hadefined algorithm National management service, etc.) in support of SUD care delivery.
 While KASPER and KHIE are not currently integrated, KHIE has a defined algorithm MPI that provides match, merge and search capability.
 1.1 As noted above, a KASPER/KHIE integration project is in the planning stage.
 As part of this project KHIE will utilize the enterprise MPI solution for querying KASPER.
 1.1 Procurement of a new KHIE vendor solution was just completed.
 The KASPER/KHIE integration project will be undertaken after implementation of the new KHIE system.
 Responsibility: KASPER and KHIE Project Managers.
-11/2019.
+Target completion: 11/2019.
 1.1 This MPI will be part of the KHIE system.
 This will require weekly meetings to properly identify the appropriate matching parameters.
 Overall Objective for Enhancing PDM P Functionality & Interoperability